Part of the Technical Health audit

 What size should my og:image be?

 At least 1200x630 pixels.
 This size displays well on Facebook, LinkedIn, X, and Slack.
 Use an absolute URL starting with https://.
+Smaller images may not display or may be cropped poorly.

 Can I check Open Graph tags without signing up?